-VAT is levied at a single rate of 18%, except when an exemption or zerorating applies.VAT is reduced to 9% on certain food products, such as milk and pastas.
+VAT is levied at a single rate of 18%, except when an exemption or zerorating applies.
+VAT is reduced to 9% on certain food products such as milk, pastas, and production equipment for solar energy as well as those for oil companies.